A politician’s mental health is as crucial as a pilot’s. Why don’t we tend to it?

 Ashley said: “A member of Congress disclosed in an NBC interview last week that he receives treatment for the post-traumatic stress disorder he experienced in the aftermath of the riot on Jan.
 6 at the Capitol, where he and other members took cover on the floor of the House chamber as rioters charged through the halls just outside their door.
 Rep. Daniel Kildee (D-Mich.) described the situation by saying, ‘I had a lot of tension in my chest and breathing was difficult, I became really irritable’.

 “Other members previously acknowledged the effect the insurrection has had on their mental health.
-Rep. Ann Kuster (D-N.H.) told Slate that she felt ‘a level of anger that I am unfamiliar with’ and Rep. Jason Crow (D-Colo.), who has proposed greater access to mental health services for those working in the Capitol, said that after the attack the ‘hypervigilance’ he’d experienced in his time as an Army Ranger in Afghanistan and Iraq had kicked in.
+Rep. Ann Kuster (D-N.H.) told Slate that she felt ‘a level of anger that I am unfamiliar with’ and Rep. Jason Crow (D-Colo.), who, in a tweet, has proposed greater access to mental health services for those working in the Capitol, said that after the attack the ‘hypervigilance’ he’d experienced in his time as an Army Ranger in Afghanistan and Iraq had kicked in.

 “The Capitol insurrection is an extreme example, but lawmakers face all sorts of stress on the job that is reason enough to pay more attention to their mental health care.
 Stress affects decision-making, and that, in turn, affects not just the politicians, but those they serve.
 The mental health of a lawmaker is as important as a pilot’s or a surgeon’s; democracies depend on it.